polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-1.0.0/runtime/types/module-struct.md

 ## Metadata of Your Module

-`Module` struct provides query functions for metadata of module's dispatchable functions and storage, the metadata for `Event` enum is actually in its own implementation.
-The following json shows the metadata of our template runtime module.
-Go to [this page](TODO) for more details around Substrate runtime metadata.
+`Module` struct provides functions to query the metadata of module's dispatchable functions and storage.
+For `Event` enum, the metadata is actually composed in its own implementation.
+Following content shows what the metadata looks like in JSON format for our template runtime module.
+Go to [The Metadata of Runtime](TODO) page for more details.

 ```json
 {